 By the time I got out of SUNY New Paltz in 1980, I had reverted to strictly amateur guitar picker status and had decided to set my professional ambitions in the area of writing and publishing.
 Save for a few very rare occasions, I stayed off of stages.
 I lit out for Manhattan and a succession of publishing jobs, while also pursuing my own writing, getting married, having kids, living life.
 I played guitar for my kids, and with my friends.
 My kids enjoyed Pete and Toshi, and delighted in “Uncle Pete’s” performances of “Abi Yoyo” and other such songs.
 When Pete was nearby to us in Rhode Island, where we’d moved in 1994, he’d send up a smoke signal and we’d get together.
 The only time I came anywhere near a stage was in 2008 when I played a few tunes at WAMC’s Linda Auditorium (Albany) with Happy and Artie, and had a blast doing so.
 Sadly, Artie was to pass away very shortly after that, although we did not know this at the time.

 Not long after Pete passed in 2014, I wrote a well received book about his life during blacklist days.

 And that about wraps things up with regard to me and music.
 I can barely play guitar any longer due to meds which make my hands shake.
-(But I was still doing decently up until a few years ago.)
+(I was still doing half-decently, though not up to my previous standard, a few years ago.)
 And I certainly can’t come anywhere near to playing as well or as confidently as I used to.
 But, per Tennyson, it is better to have loved and lost than never to have loved at all.